jfcloutier/karma_system/design_notes/acting.md

 Each Cognition Actor (CA) observes what lower-level CAs making up its umwelt are experiencing.
 The CA aggregates and integrates these observations into its own experiences and assigns a feeling to each one based on how its wellbeing is fluctuating.

-> There are three kinds of CAs: sensor CAs -each with a body's sensor as its umwelt-, effector CAs -each with a body's effector as its umwelt, and synamic CAs -CAs that have other CAs in their umwelt-.
+> There are three kinds of CAs: sensor CAs -each with a body's sensor as its umwelt-, effector CAs -each with a body's effector as its umwelt, and dynamic CAs -CAs that have other CAs in their umwelt-.
 Henceforth, CAs refers to dynamic CAs unless otherwise indicated.

 A CA acts to improve how it feels by intending to terminate bad experiences and persist good ones.
-Over its lifetime, a CA gives itself goals to that effect (its intents) and, to achieve them, takes action.
-It delegates sub-goals (directives) to its umwelt, or, if a low-level CA, one with effector CAs in its umwelt, it issues direct commands (spin your wheel, etc.).
+Over its lifetime, a CA gives itself goals to that effect (its intents) and, to achieve them, makes and executes plans, each plan a sequence of (sub)goals to be achieved by its umwelt.
+The CA delegates these sub-goals (directives) to its umwelt, or, if it is a low-level CA, one with effector CAs in its umwelt, it issues direct commands (spin your wheel, etc.).

-A CA finds plans to achieve goals and it executes them.
-The CA eventually decides whether the execution of a plan achieved its intended goal, or whether a goal or plan has become stale and should be abandoned.

-A Cognition Actor (CA) thus acts by giving itself a goal (its intent) and by being assigned goals (directives), and then finding plans that might achieve some or all of them, and by executing these plans.
+A CA thus acts by executing plans it builds to achieve a goal it gives itself (its intent), and to achieve goals assigned to it (directives) as planned by parent CAs.

 A CA with an intent triggers the recursive, stepwise execution of a plan to achieve the intent, as soon as the plan is (transitively) ready to execute.
 The recursion terminates with planned commands.
 A plan by a low-level CA, one with effector CAs in its umwelt, consists of commands, instead of goals, and only commands.
-A command directs the activation of a body's effector (e.g. spin the left wheel once etc.) Such a plan, with its commands, embodies a "movement" whereby all commands are executed at once.
+A command directs the activation of a body's effector (e.g. spin the left wheel once etc.) Such a plan, with its commands, embodies a "movement" and all commands in a movement are executed at once.

 A CA initiates actions by: